SAH-UJA/Large-Files-Processor/README.md

 TABLE : `AAGR_TABLE (name text, no_of_products text)`

+ADVANTAGES :
+* Lightweight
+* Better Performance
+* No installation Needed
+* Reliable
+* Portable
+* Accesible
+* Reduced cost and complexity

+DISADVANTAGES :
+* SQLite is used to handle low to medium traffic HTTP requests.
+* Database size is restricted to 2GB in most cases.

 ### What is done from “Points to achieve” and number of entries in all your tables :
 1) Your code should follow concept of OOPS
 2) Support for regular non-blocking parallel ingestion of the given file into a table.
 Consider thinking about the scale of what should happen if the file is to be processed in 2 mins.